vuestorefront/storefront-next13-boilerplate/GUIDE.md

 In order to optimize and enhance the performance of the application, several performance tools have been integrated into the development workflow.
 #### Next.js Bundle Analyzer

 [The Next.js Bundle Analyzer](https://github.com/vercel/next.js/tree/canary/packages/next-bundle-analyzer) is a valuable performance tool employed in this project.
-It integrates [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) into application and provides insights into the size and composition of the application's JavaScript bundles, allowing developers to identify and analyze any potential bottlenecks or optimizations.
+It integrates [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) into the application and provides insights into the size and composition of the application's JavaScript bundles, allowing developers to identify and analyze any potential bottlenecks or optimizations.
 By visualizing the bundle size and dependencies, the Bundle Analyzer helps in identifying opportunities for code splitting, reducing bundle sizes, and optimizing the overall performance of the application.

 > **Note**
 > To analyze your app bundles run `yarn build:analyze` command.

 #### Web performance automated testing

-As one of our main goals is to help you deliver fast, performant websites, we included and configured CI/CD performance testing tool into this boilerplate.
+As one of our main goals is to help you deliver fast, performant websites, we included and configured CI/CD performance testing tools into this boilerplate.

-The purpose of these tests is to help you catch performance regressions during the development process, if you e.g. accidentally include a large library or create a long task that will not meet criteria you will get an error/warning.
+The purpose of these tests is to help you catch performance regressions during the development process, if you e.g. accidentally include a large library or create a long task that will not meet the criteria you will get an error/warning.

 There are 2 options to run those tests:

-Run tests manually on local environment
+**Run tests manually on the local environment**

 To run the LHCI test, go to your main project folder and run the following command
 ```shell